The disk space needed for recording depends on the quality (sample rate and bit depth/sample format) at which you record.

 - Audacity only uses uncompressed (so lossless) PCM audio data for recording and editing, but the amount of disk space consumed can be reduced by changing the following settings in Preferences:

-- on the Devices tab, record in mono instead of stereo.
+- on the Audio Settings tab, record in mono instead of stereo.
 This halves the disk space used.

 - on the Quality tab, reduce the Default Sample Format (bit depth) from 32-bit float to 16-bit, which again halves the disk space used.
 In speech recordings you may also be able to reduce the Default Sample Rate without significantly affecting the quality.
 Generally for music, leave the Sample Rate at 44,100 Hz, but if 22,050 Hz gives acceptable quality, it takes only half the disk space of 44100 Hz.